 The allocation of the proceeds is made based on the difference between the quoted price of the shares and the amount the investor pays for the flow-through shares.
 A liability is recognized for the premium paid by the investors.
-The liability is reduced and the reduction of premium liability is recorded in other income upon filing of appropriate renunciation forms with the Canadian taxation authorities for qualifying expenditures previously incurred.
+The liability is reduced and the reduction of premium liability is recorded as a deferred tax expense income upon filing of appropriate renunciation forms with the Canadian taxation authorities for qualifying expenditures previously incurred.